nawendt/esmpy-tutorial/README.md

   * grid to points
   * parallel grid to grid via MPI (bilinear)

+Plots in this tutorial are created using [cartopy](https://github.com/SciTools/cartopy).
+Previous versions were created using basemap.
+A branch containing the old basemap version is around for now, but will be deleted at some point.

 ### Running the parallel regrid example
 Replace NPROCS with the number of processes you want to use and be sure `mpi4py` is installed.
 ```bash